chrisfoster121/BasicGolangLeaderBoard/README.md

 There are two internal packages aside form main, auth and handler.
 - auth handles JWT tokens for the client and service to ensure you cant just send a request from postman withought knowing the keys.
-- handler handles the various dynamo requests.
+- handler handles the various dynamo requests for the api calls.
 This can be improved apon but for now it will work for the game jam.